SJ23 Tech Tip F10, (Updated 2024-11-11)

 -

-displaces the air inside a compression
+can displace the water and air inside a compression

-also prevents crevice corrosion in salty air.
-I live in a
+- I live in a

 freezing climate so filled Panache's terminals with

 Sikkens Sikaflex 291.
-Other suitable sealants are:

-MAIN STEPS to INSTALL a
+STEPS to INSTALL a

 TERMINAL.